SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 * Monitor external devices (like USB mass storage device) connected to your environment.
 * Assess which devices to connect to your systems.
-* Grant and revoke access rights to specific devices, or agroup of device categories.
+* Grant and revoke access rights to specific devices, or a group of device categories.
 * Monitor external devices by their Vendor ID, Product ID, and Serial Number.
 * Define exceptions to the policy by vendor ID, as necessary.